CylanceAVERT release notes

 Information protection settings

 Administrators can use the information protection settings to configure the sensitive data that they want to monitor for by adding templates and data types to use in an information protection policy.
 Administrators can also define the browser and email domains that will be allowed and trusted, manage the evidence that they want to collect for data exfiltration events, and specify how long the evidence should be available.
 Specified email addresses can also be sent notifications of data exfiltration events.
 See Information protection settings in the BlackBerry Avert Administration and Overview guide for more information.

 CylanceAVERTfile inventory creates a record of all the sensitive files in an organization through a file trawling process.
-See File Inventory in the BlackBerry Avert Administration and Overview Guide for more information.
+See View the file Inventory to identify sensitive files in the Cylance Endpoint Security Administration Guide for more information.

 Administrators can use the evidence locker to view details of the files that have been involved in exfiltration events and download the files to their local storage for auditing purposes.
-See Evidence locker in the BlackBerry Avert Administration and Overview guide for more information.
+See Use the evidence locker to view exfiltration event details in the Cylance Endpoint Security Administration Guide for more information.